What exactly is a sales funnel?

-In addition to informing the viewer of everything they need to know to take the next step, a landing page should be visually appealing and include a few key features to up your chances of capturing customer information.
+In addition to informing viewers of everything they need to know to take the next step, a landing page should be visually appealing and include a few key features to up your chances of capturing customer information.
 Here are a few tips to keep in mind:

-CTA Placement: Always make sure the CTA is above the fold.
+CTA placement: Always make sure the CTA is above the fold.
 As a general rule of thumb, the CTA should become obvious to the user in a fraction of a second.
-Take Lyft for instance.
+Take Hulu for instance.

-The bold “Become a Driver” CTA button is the first thing you see on their homepage.
-It leaves no doubt in your mind what you’re supposed to do here.
+The centered, white “START YOUR FREE TRIAL” CTA button is the first thing you see on their homepage.
+It leaves no doubt what you’re supposed to do here.

 Message: Landing pages should have one single focus or message.
-Here is an example from Brandwatch.
+Here is an example from Evernote.

 The landing page is not merely visually appealing – it’s a clear message of: